-The Group's operations including property investment operation, hotel operation, agricultural operation and natural resources operation are susceptible to different factors such as government policies and regulations, economic growth, social environment, customer demands, etc. The Group is kept abreast with the changes in business environment and timely assesses the impacts on the operations in order to formulate the best strategy for persisted growth.
-Besides. the Group sticks firmly to its prudent investment approach and expands its operating scale in an organised manner.
+The Group's operations including property investment operation, hotel operation and agricultural operation are susceptible to different factors such as government policies and regulations, economic growth, social environment, customer demands, etc. The Group is kept abreast with the changes in business environment and timely assesses the impacts on the operations in order to formulate the best strategy for persisted growth.
+Besides, the Group sticks firmly to its prudent investment approach and expands its operating scale in an organised manner.
 The Group would perform comprehensive due diligence review on new business opportunities and selected cautiously the appropriate projects for investment.